tchx84/flathub-mobile/README.md

 ## Low-hanging fruits

-1. Use GtkFileChooser for portal support and, potentially, benefitting from downstream GTK patches.
+1. Use GtkFileChooserNative for portal support and, potentially, benefitting from downstream GTK patches.
 2. Extra padding on menu items (see this [example](https://github.com/tchx84/Flatseal/pull/132).
 3. Whenever possible, reduce arbitrary width-requests to 360.